 |Henninger Flats via Mount Wilson Toll Road|

-This 6-mile round trip hike ascends 1,325 feet to a trail camp, tree nursery, lookout tower, and visitor center on a landing in the San Gabriel Mountains operated by the Los Angeles County Fire Department.
-The hike can easily be extended to 8.7 miles by exploring a loop above Henninger Flats.
+This 6-mile round trip ride ascends 1,325 feet to a trail camp, tree nursery, lookout tower, and visitor center on a landing in the San Gabriel Mountains operated by the Los Angeles County Fire Department.
+The ride can be extended to 8.7 miles by exploring a loop above Henninger Flats.